April 13, 2023

 What’s the taxation rate?

-It depends on personal circumstances plus the tax reliefs and tax credits you’re claiming.
+It depends on personal circumstances plus the tax reliefs and tax credits your employees claim.

-The Department of Social Protection pays Paternity Benefit without any tax deduction.
+The Department of Social Protection pays Paternity Benefit to your employees without any tax deduction.
 However, it notifies Revenue of the amount of Paternity Benefit applicable for tax purposes.

-If you’re an employee and pay taxes through the PAYE (Pay As You Earn) system, here’s what can happen:
+If your employees pay taxes through the PAYE (Pay As You Earn) system, here’s what can happen:

-Your employer can calculate and deduct Income Tax, Pay Related Social Insurance (PRSI), and Universal Social Charge (USC) from each weekly payslip.
-Your employer must report these deductions to Revenue on or before the pay date.
+As an employer, you must calculate and deduct Income Tax, PRSI, and Universal Social Charge (USC) from each employee’s weekly payslip.
+You are also responsible for reporting these deductions to Revenue on or before the pay date.

-Revenue will automatically reduce your annual tax credits and rate bands to account for the tax payable on your Paternity Benefit.
+Revenue will automatically reduce your employees’ annual tax credits and rate bands to account for the tax payable on their Paternity Benefit.

-Tax credits are a form of government relief that reduces your payable tax.
-And a rate band is the amount of income that will be taxed at a particular percentage (either 20% or 40%).
+Tax credits are a form of government relief that reduces your employees' tax payable.
+A rate band is the amount of income that will be taxed at a particular percentage (either 20% or 40%).

 But here’s the thing:

-If you choose to have your Paternity Benefit paid to your employer, you may be entitled to a PRSI refund.
-Your employer must complete the Employee Refund of PRSI Contributions Application Form (PRSI REF1).
+If your employees choose to have their Paternity Benefit paid to you, they may be entitled to a PRSI refund.
+You must complete the Employee Refund of PRSI Contributions Application Form (PRSI REF1).

 If you’re self-employed and pay taxes through the self-assessment system, you must include details of all Paternity Benefit payments received in your annual tax return.